SpongePowered/SpongeDocs/source/plugin/internals/mcp-setup.rst

 .. note::

     Make sure you use a version that corresponds to your Minecraft version.
 Using a wrong version will probably cause inexplicable exceptions during the preparation of the workspace or during development.
+See also :ref:`associated-minecraft-version`.

 Setting Up the Workspace
 ------------------------